Queen Elizabeth II's coffin leaves her beloved Balmoral

 Follow AP coverage of Queen Elizabeth II at https://apnews.com/hub/queen-elizabeth-ii

-Members of the public line the streets in Ballater, Scotland, as they wait for the hearse carrying the coffin of Queen Elizabeth II to makes its journey to Edinburgh from Balmoral in Scotland, Sunday, Sept.
+Members of the public line the streets in Ballater, Scotland, as the hearse carrying the coffin of Queen Elizabeth II passes through as it makes its journey to Edinburgh from Balmoral in Scotland, Sunday, Sept.
 11, 2022.
 The Queen's coffin will be transported Sunday on a journey from Balmoral to the Palace of Holyroodhouse in Edinburgh, where it will lie at rest before being moved to London later in the week.
 (AP Photo/Scott Heppell)

 Credit: Scott Heppell

-Members of the public line the streets in Ballater, Scotland, as they wait for the hearse carrying the coffin of Queen Elizabeth II to makes its journey to Edinburgh from Balmoral in Scotland, Sunday, Sept.
+Members of the public line the streets in Ballater, Scotland, as the hearse carrying the coffin of Queen Elizabeth II passes through as it makes its journey to Edinburgh from Balmoral in Scotland, Sunday, Sept.
 11, 2022.
 The Queen's coffin will be transported Sunday on a journey from Balmoral to the Palace of Holyroodhouse in Edinburgh, where it will lie at rest before being moved to London later in the week.
 (AP Photo/Scott Heppell)

 Credit: Scott Heppell